 Do you think plural marriage would be more difficult for the first wife, or the second?
 What circumstances would make it more, or less, so?

 Are there differences between Mormon pioneer polygamy and contemporary polygamy among fundamentalists?

 Polygamy is illegal in every state in the U.S. but it is quietly tolerated due to the difficulty of prosecution.
 Instead, officials target sexual assault and rape involving underage girls living in polygamous communities.
 Should polygamy be legal?
 What should be the age of consent for marriage?

 The book began as a story about an innocent young girl coming of age.
 Did the violence she encountered surprise you?
 What were her coping strategies?

 What were the motivations of those who participated in the Mountain Meadows Massacre?
-Do you think the book is sympathetic to or judgmental of 19th-century Mormons in southern Utah?
+Do you think the book is sympathetic to or judgmental of 19th-century Latter-day Saints in southern Utah?

 The novel, set more than 150 years ago, touches on themes of religious violence.
 How are these themes still relevant?
 Do you see religious extremism, divisive rhetoric, and xenophobia at work in contemporary religions?